Asfi-Chowdhury/sudoku-solver/README.md

-# Sudoku Engine
+# Sudoku Game Engine
 ### Constraint Propagation via Backtracking Search & O(1) Bitmask Validation

-A high-performance, single-file Sudoku application written in Python 3.8+, combining a bitwise optimised constraint engine with a Tkinter GUI.
-Every puzzle is generated, uniqueness is verified, then solvable in milliseconds using backtracking search with Minimum Remaining Values (MRV) pruning.
+A single-file Sudoku application written in Python 3.8+, combining a bitwise optimised constraint engine with a Tkinter GUI.
+Every puzzle is generated, uniqueness is verified, then solvable in milliseconds using backtracking search & Minimum Remaining Values (MRV) pruning.

 ---